You can make initial contact with any member of the DAG team to discuss the kind of challenge you are facing.

 Our core funding is from the Wellcome Trust via the GRE Centre which pays for two members of the DAG.
 A third position is funded by a mixture of grants from Medical Research Council (MRC), Biotechnology and Biological Sciences Research Council (BBSRC) and smaller Wellcome Trust grants awarded to collaborators of the DAG.

-Dr Chris Cole is the DAG Co-ordinator and leads the group.
 Prof. Geoff Barton provides academic oversight.
 The team collectively discusses and decides project allocations.
 A management group exists with representatives of the major stakeholders in the DAG and this provides a strategic overview of the group.
 Current members of the management group include Profs Tom Owen-Hughes, Lamond, Swedlow and Barton.

 The DAG started in 2006 with the appointment of Chris Cole as part of the Scottish Bioinformatics Research Network.
 In 2009 it expanded thanks to close collaboration with the GRE Centre which funded two positions in the group (Pieta Schofield and Marek Gierlinski).
 Sustainability of the DAG has been achieved till 2017 by continued funding from the GRE Centre and further funding from a mixture of sources including smaller contributions from grants across the School of Life Sciences.